 The National Institute for Health Research (NIHR) has provided funding to establish 14 Health Protection Research Units (HPRU) to address key public health threats.
-The HPRUs are partnerships between Universities and Public Health England forming multi-disciplinary centers of excellence with a focus on collaborations and knowledge sharing.
+The HPRUs are partnerships between Universities and UK Health Security Agency (UKHSA) forming multi-disciplinary centers of excellence with a focus on collaborations and knowledge sharing.

 NIHR HPRU in Healthcare Associated Infections and Antimicrobial Resistance was established at University of Oxford in April 2014 and was renewed in April 2020 for a further 5 years.